Beaulewis1977/gemini-context-extension/README.md

 1. **Context Window Tracker** - Real-time monitoring of your token usage and context capacity across all Gemini models
 2. **Cost Estimator** - Accurate API cost calculations with comprehensive model comparisons and savings analysis
 3. **Model Comparison** - Side-by-side comparison of all Gemini models with pricing, context windows, and cost estimates
+4. **Model Performance Profiler** - Real-time monitoring of tool performance to identify bottlenecks and errors.

 ### Why You Need This